-LSSU is one of the top public universities in the United States, and only one of two public universities in the state of Michigan, to offer a Robotics Engineering undergraduate degree.
+LSSU is one of the top public universities in the United States and in 2018 was the first public university in the state of Michigan to offer a Robotics Engineering undergraduate degree.

 The School of Engineering & Technology’s Computer Engineering bachelor’s degree program, Electrical Engineering bachelor’s degree program, and Mechanical Engineering bachelor’s degree program are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.